Expat Insurance Guide Spain (2026): Health, Home, Car & Visa Cover

 - Burial or cremation

-- Optional repatriation of remains
+- Optional repatriation

 While funeral insurance manages the funeral process itself, repatriation insurance specifically covers the international return of remains.